-The Research Center began by building a comprehensive database of all those who access the Psychiatric Center that enables us to conduct online follow-up on their conditions.
-Results from the first wave of data were published in several articles in peer-reviewed journals, including a study that validated the parental feelings inventory in Hebrew translation published in a leading monthly journal in the field of social work.
+One of the first tasks we carried out at the Joint Research Center was to create a comprehensive database of all patients who access the Psychiatric Center; this has enabled us to conduct online follow-up of these patients and their conditions.
+Results from the first tranche of data have been written up, and we have published several articles in peer-reviewed journals.
+These included an article reporting on a study that validated the Hebrew translation of the Parental Feelings Inventory (PFI) and was published in (Name of Journal), a leading monthly journal in the field of social work.

-My current research focuses on examining the effects of the pandemic on the mental health of children and adolescents and parents.
+My current research focus is on the effects of the COVID-19 pandemic on the mental health of children, adolescents, and parents.
 An additional component of my research is dedicated to improving the teaching of the group method in social work.
 I examine different teaching practices and their effects on the development of skills required of students in facilitating group therapy.
 I also teach a course in group work for undergraduate social work students.
-This research and teaching broadened my expertise in the field of group social work, leading to the development of a model for teaching the group work method, published in a scientific journal in the field, to the initiation and establishment of a training program for group facilitation in the framework of the College’s External Studies Unit, and to the opening of a track for group work, which I chair, in the MSW program at the College.
-I have written eight articles on the subject, two which discuss models for teaching the method; the others focus on the unique contribution of the method to increase the student’s sense of curiosity and improve their listening, reflection, and empathy skills.
+Together, my research and teaching experience has broadened my expertise in the field of group social work.
+This led to me developing a model for teaching the group work method, which I published in (Name of Journal).
+I also initiated and established a training program for group facilitation, within the framework of the College’s External Studies Unit.
+A track for group work, which I chair, has been established in the MSW program at the College.
+I have written eight articles on group work: two discuss models for teaching the method, while the others focus on the unique contribution the method makes in increasing students’ sense of curiosity and improving their listening, reflection, and empathy skills.

-I have been awarded a number of external research budgets: from the Shalem Foundation (development of services for people with developmental disabilities in local authorities) for evaluative research on partnerships in developing services for people with special needs.
-On the basis of my research, I was invited to serve as a judge of research proposals for the Shalem Foundation.
-I received funding from the Adult Probation Service of the Welfare Ministry for research tracking the effectiveness of group therapy with the goal of measuring the recidivism rate.
-The report of the findings was published on the Welfare Ministry website.
+I have been awarded a number of external research budgets from the Shalem Foundation (which is involved in the development of services in local authorities for people with developmental disabilities), for evaluative research into partnerships for developing services for people with special needs.
+On the basis of my research track record, I was invited to serve as a judge of research proposals submitted to the Shalem Foundation.
+I also received funding from the Adult Probation Service of the Welfare Ministry for research into tracking the effectiveness of group therapy, with the goal of measuring the recidivism rate.
+The report of my findings was published on the Welfare Ministry website.